kalpana-org/kalpana/README.rst

 The default Qt stylesheet is located in ``<path/to/repo>/kalpana/data/qt.css``.
 If you want to override something there, create ``qt.css`` in Kalpana's config directory and override whatever you want.

+As mentioned before, formatting can not be styled yet.

 Key bindings